BogdanPopescu0209/online-shop-react/README.md

 # online-shop-react
-The online shop was developed using React and MongoDB.
+The online shop was developed using React, MongoDB and Node.js.